Lenostatos/crownsegmentr/README.md

 #### segment_tree_crowns_core

-This function performs the segmentation by first calling the C++ back-end to calculate modes and by then clustering these modes with the DBSCAN algorithm (as implemented in the [`dbscan::dbscan`](https://cran.r-project.org/package=dbscan) function).
+This function performs the segmentation by first calling the C++ back-end to calculate centroids and by then clustering the terminal centroids with the DBSCAN algorithm (as implemented in the [`dbscan::dbscan`](https://cran.r-project.org/package=dbscan) function).
 It takes point cloud data in the tabular form of a `data.frame` or `data.table` and returns a list with at most three elements.
 The first element always contains a vector of crown IDs with one ID for each point (i.e. row) in the input data.
-The second and third elements are optional and contain mode and centroid coordinates together with crown IDs and (row) indices of the points they belong to.
+The second and third elements are optional and contain coordinates of terminal and prior centroids together with crown IDs and (row) indices of the points they belong to.

 #### data.frame/data.table Method

 This method just calls the core function and binds the returned crown IDs to the input table.
-It returns this extended table and, if requested, also the modes and/or centroids returned by the core function.
+It returns this extended table and, if requested, also the terminal centroids or all centroids calculated by the core function.

 #### lidR::LAS Method

-Similar to the `data.frame`/`data.table` method in that it extends the input object with a crown ID attribute and, if requested, returns the modes and centroids as separate `lidR::LAS` objects.
-The mode and centroid objects are assigned the metadata of the input object.
+Similar to the `data.frame`/`data.table` method in that it extends the input object with a crown ID attribute and, if requested, returns the centroids as separate `lidR::LAS` objects.
+The centroid objects are assigned the metadata of the input object.

 #### lidR::LAScatalog Method